 But as the DC AG alleges, the inaugural committee used over $1 million of those funds in an improper bid to enrich the Trump family’s private businesses.
 DC’s attorneys are now suing the inaugural committee, the Trump International Hotel, and the Trump Organization over that alleged misspending.
 Chief among the allegations, the DC AG claims that the committee paid exorbitant rates to rent space in the Trump International Hotel in downtown DC.
 The committee, for instance, allegedly paid $175,000 to rent the main ballroom on the same day that another nonprofit paid only $5,000–a rate 35 times higher.
 On top of that, the committee allegedly ignored much better deals available at other upscale locations, settling instead on overpaying for space at the Trump location.

 The DC AG frames these payments as an under-the-table attempt to divert charitable funds to the Trumps’ private holdings.
 The complaint focuses on possible misconduct by committee executive Rick Gates, who also held key roles in the Trump campaign.
 (Gates would later cooperate with the Mueller investigation.)
 To tie in the Trump entities, the complaint asserts that the Trump businesses knew it was overcharging the non-profit committee, and points to internal negotiations between the parties that allegedly show both sides were aware of the extreme rates.
 The DC AG is asking the court to compel the Trump business to put the misspent funds into a trust where they can be put toward charitable purposes.

-Update: The DC AG moved for summary judgement on Mar.
+Update-1: The DC AG moved for summary judgment on Mar.
 24, 2021.
-All three defendants responded by filing their own motions for summary judgement on Apr.
+All three defendants responded by filing their own motions for summary judgment on Apr.
 8, 2021.